-I have already explained what Hermeneutics and Exegesis are in my own words in the post entitled “XegesIs Introduction.”
-I here cite a few biblical scholars that define in their own words what Exegesis is.
+I have already explained what Hermeneutics and Exegesis are in my own words in the post entitled Introduction to MCT.
+I here cite a few biblical scholars that define Exegesis in their own words.
 The first is Dr. Scot McKnight, Julius R. Mantey Chair of New Testament.
 He is a Professor at Northern Seminary in Lisle, Illinois.
 Dr. McKnight states:

 In general, the purpose of exegesis is to determine, with reasonable probability, the intention of the author as he has made that intention known in the text in its historical context.